Proper 11 (16) | Mark 6:30-56

 We feed the hungry people, and we talk to the lonely ones, believing that God was already in the business of doing that before we got there.
 We think that the opportunity to help is also a God thing—not making people needy, but helping us to see them when they are.

-Maybe there were no miracles in that story.
+Maybe, as some people claim, there were no miracles in that story.
 Maybe there were stepping stones in the sea, and everyone had food stashed away, and Jesus just got them to share.
 Maybe the storm just ended, as they all do.

-Something happened around the shores of Galilee, something different enough that we have four gospels telling the stories.
+Regardless, something happened around the shores of Galilee, something different enough that we have four gospels telling the stories.
 Something happened that makes us look more kindly on one another, something that helps us respond when needier people reach out and touch us.

 That’s pretty miraculous.
 That’s a God thing.